• Skip to primary navigation

 Here’s what you’ll need to make stock from turkey:

-the turkey carcass – This includes bones, skin, and drippings from a roast turkey carcass or roast turkey legs or turkey breast.
+the turkey carcass – This includes turkey bones, skin, and drippings from a roast turkey carcass or roast turkey legs or turkey breast.
 Remove as much meat as possible to use in turkey recipes.

-onion – you can also use leeks or shallots if that’s what you have
+onion – you can also use leeks or shallots if that’s what you have.

 carrots – You can use whole carrots, scrubbed and cut into chunks or baby carrots.